uclixngithubclassroom/classroom/README.md

   volumes:
 ...
 ```
-This code is used for increase the virtual memory size to fit the elasticsearch requirement.
+This code is used to increase the virtual memory size to fit the elasticsearch requirement.

 - Step 3: Modify the rubyrails-service.yaml file, specify LoadBalancer as the Service type:
 ```